AdobeDocs/platform-learn.en/help/platform/intro-to-platform/key-capabilities.md

 ---
 title: Key Capabilities of Adobe Experience Platform
 description: This video reviews the key capabilities of Adobe Experience Platform&mdash;Create actionable, intelligent, real-time customer profiles; Enrich data and derive more insights with AI/ML models and data queries; Innovate with open and composable components; Enhance delivery and personalization of real-time experiences; and Gain trust with governance, security and privacy controls.
-role: Leader, Architect, Developer, Data Architect, Data Engineer, Administrator, Business Practitioner
+role: Leader, Architect, Developer, Data Architect, Data Engineer, Admin, User
 kt: 4332
 thumbnail: 32502.jpg
 exl-id: d46373b9-4a80-4fe0-a072-51ec48585b3f